markdom/specification/1.0/markdom.md

 ##### Emphasis Content {#domain-emphasiscontent}

 An *Markdom emphasis content* is a *Markdom content* that represents emphasized text.
-Implementations that generate output that is displayed to humans should display text appropriatly emphasized (e.g. italic or bold).
+Implementations that generate output that is displayed to humans should display text appropriately emphasized (e.g. italic or bold).

 A *Markdom emphasis content* has a mandatory integer parameter named `level` and a sequence of *Markdom contents* named `contents`.

 Valid values of the `level` parameter are 1 to 2, where a higher value indicates a higher importance of the emphasized text.

-The `contents` sequnece shouldn't be empty.
+The `contents` sequence shouldn't be empty.

 ##### Image Content {#domain-imagecontent}